Tuplanolla/dez/notes.md

 * Implicit
     * Do not make operational class inferrable parameters implicit, because unexpected maximal insertion breaks everything (pages of errors).

+Do not try these.

+* Do not get rid of subclass hierarchies for operational classes, because they are needed to resolve subtypings like `HasAdd <: HasBinOp`.
+* Do not get rid of `Typeclasses Transparent` for operational classes, because they are needed to reduce contexts like
+  `A : Type, has_zero : HasZero A |- HasZero (HasNullOp A)`.

 Wikipedia has the wild conjecture on "externality".
 It is not mentioned in literature, but appears to be useful.